zeek/zeek-docs/doc/script-reference/autogenerated-file-analyzer-index.rst

    for our tests.

-   :cert: The X509 certificate opaque handle.
+   :param cert: The X509 certificate opaque handle.

-   :hostname: Hostname to check
+   :param hostname: Hostname to check

    :returns: empty string if the hostname does not match; matched name (which can contain wildcards)